 - A Invest in rental housing projects that provide additional units for targeted income groups up to 60% AMI and historically marginalized communities.
 Expand the toolbox of affordable housing incentives by developing greater incentives for rental units that meet lower income levels at the 30% and 60% AMI levels. - B Expand rental units in existing developments through providing additional financial resources and incentives.
-Target Affordable Housing Fund resources to expand new affordable rental through redevelopment agreements. - C Utilize a racial equity lens in designing and implementing rental programs and developing affordable housing.
+Target Affordable Housing Fund resources to expand new affordable rental through redevelopment agreements. - Utilize the Racial Equity Assessment Lens (REAL) in designing and implementing rental programs and developing affordable housing.